-Oven-roasted potatoes and broccoli with rosemary is a simple side dish you can have with any protein.
-This healthy 2-in-1 side can be easily cooked on a sheet pan.
-It takes care of your veggies and carbs for the meal, so you can focus on the main dish.
+Oven-roasted potatoes and broccoli with rosemary is a simple side dish perfect for busy weeknights.
+Learn how to quickly cook this healthy side dish on a sheet pan.
+It is an easy way to cook your veggies and carbs for the meal, so you can focus on the main dish.

-- Easy side dish made with fewer pots and pans to clean
+- Sheet pan broccoli and potatoes is an easy side dish made with fewer pots and pans to clean.
+(Like my smashed cheesy potatoes.)

-Roasted potatoes with broccoli are all of these and more.
+Roasted potatoes and broccoli recipe is all of these and more.
 This is also a zero-waste recipe in which we roast the flavorful (also nutritious) broccoli stems along with potatoes.

-- Broccoli: Choose fresh ones with bright green color and no brown spots
+- Broccoli: Choose fresh broccoli with bright green color and no brown spots

 - Lemon zest and juice: for the tang